madoar/angular-archwizard/README.md

 The `awGoToStep` directive needs to receive an input, which tells the wizard, to which step it should navigate, when the element with the `awGoToStep` directive has been clicked.

+> Please be aware that `awGoToStep` will not proceed to another step unless the intermediate steps are marked as optional, using the directive `awOptionalStep`, or has been completed, either by the user or by marking them as completed by default with the directive `awCompletedStep`.

 This input accepts different arguments:

 -   a destination **step index**: